docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 *******
 Type: ``Object``

-For :ref:`ListBox` objects only.
+For :ref:`control-type-listbox` objects only.
 A JavaScript object with two read-only properties whose values are set by the creation parameters:

 ===================  ======================================================